 Senior loneliness is not limited to just a few number of seniors — it’s an alarming, widespread global issue.
 According to the U.S. Census Bureau, 11 million seniors, or 28% of the people aged 65 and over, live alone.
 In the United Kingdom, the census is 1 in 3 experience senior loneliness and live in isolation.

 While aging often comes with physical challenges, people often underestimate the severity of suffering with mental health issues.
-Social senior loneliness and isolation continues to further increase among seniors that lose strength and agility in their mobility, or live far away from friends and family.
-The side-effect of isolation that severe that it cannot be misjudged with aging.
+Social senior loneliness and isolation continue to further increase among seniors that lose strength and agility in their mobility or live far away from friends and family.
+The side-effect of isolation that severe that it cannot be misjudged with ageing.

 Mental & Physical Health Affected